izabelle-g/Hackathon2024/README.md

-# Hackathon2024
+# Duckie Buddy
-Creating a solution for the prompt "Boost Productivity" within 24 hours!
+A solution to "boosting productivity."
+Made for the MRU Hacks Hackathon 2024.